MediaComem/comem-archidep/ex/aws-setup.md

 be using for the rest of the course.

 * Access the [EC2 Dashboard](https://eu-west-1.console.aws.amazon.com/ec2).
-* Most of the AWS resources you will use must located in a [region](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html).
+* Most of the AWS resources you will use must be located in a [region](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html).

   If you are student, you probably only have access to one region.
 Use whatever region is selected by default.

-  If you have standard account, you can select the **EU Ireland region**, the cheapest European region.
+  If you have standard account, you may select the **EU Ireland region**, the cheapest European region.

   ![AWS Region](../images/aws-region.png)